KULeuven-Diepenbeek/osc-course/content/exercises/_index.md

 # Exercises

 This part contains exercises for students to complete and return to the teaching staff.
 These will be graded and make up for a portion of the total grading of this course.
-Each week, new exercises will be made available, so be sure to check out this section now and then.
+Every few weeks, new exercises will be made available, so be sure to check out this section now and then.

 #### Submitting your exercises

-Instructions on how to submit

-#### Deadlines and rules

-More on how this works.
-Toledo?
+Exercises can be submitted via [Toledo](https://toledo.kuleuven.be/portal/), when _assignments_ are available on the platform.

+**Deadlines** are also visible on the assignment page via Toledo.
+Usually, when instructors announce the exercise that has to be submitted, the deadline will be in _that same week_, on friday, at 12H PM midnight.